Wohlstand/adljack/README.md

 # adljack
-OPL3/OPN2 synthesizer using ADLMIDI and OPNMIDI
+OPL3/OPN2 synthesizer using ADLMIDI and OPNMIDI initially made by Jean-Pierre Cimalando.

 This is a standalone synthesizer for ADLMIDI and OPNMIDI on the text console.
 It is based on [libADLMIDI](https://github.com/Wohlstand/libADLMIDI) and [libOPNMIDI](https://github.com/Wohlstand/libOPNMIDI).